 - All Chinese People Know Kung-Fu: Meiyui certainly does.

-- Anime Chinese Girl: She moved to Kamihama City from somewhere in China, knows kung fu, and wears a stylized qipao and odango in her magical girl form.
+- Anime Chinese Girl: She moved to Kamihama City from somewhere in Hong Kong, knows kung fu, and wears a stylized qipao and odango in her magical girl form.

-- But Not Too Black: As mentioned above, she is part-Japanese.
+- But Not Too Foreign: As mentioned above, she is part-Japanese despite culturally a Hongkonger.

 - Friendly Neighborhood Gangster: Her organization is allied with the police and operates more like a civil organization than a crime mob.
 When she finds out that Homura is stealing weapons from her organization, she lets Homura go because the guys she's stealing from were trying to cause trouble.
 She also uses her connections to get Tsuruno a job in a factory that is in debt to the Blue Seas.